 Part of the reason we love tacos so much is because everyone can pick out their own toppings.
-My daughter doesn’t have to pick out mushrooms and my son can put extra lettuce.
-I can put all the extra sour cream and 5-minute guacamole I want!
+My daughter doesn’t have to pick out mushrooms and my son can add extra lettuce.
+I can put all the extra sour cream and Guacamole I want!

-Sometimes I want something with PIZZAZZ… something with real big kick in the butt of flavor.
+Sometimes I want something with more PIZZAZZ… something with a real big kick in the butt of flavor.

 - Beyond delicious?
 Check.